neonkore/Nunicode/README.md

 ## STRINGS COLLATION AND CASE MAPPING

-*If your browser can't display characters in this section then that's too bad*
+    If your browser can't display characters in this section thats too bad

-Case mapping uses complete set extracted from [UCD][].
+Case mapping uses complete mapping set extracted from [UCD][] + untailored [special casing][].

 Note that nunicode **DO NOT** implement [UCA][].
 Instead it use limited set of [decompositions][] extracted for UCA.
 It works this way: